 To test whether your controller and backgauge are calibrated together you must first place the sample piece of metal on the guillotine and push it up against the backgauge to take a cut.
-Collect the cut piece from the back of the machine and simply measure it.
+Collect the cut piece from the back of the machine and simply measure it, as accurately as you can.

 Type 07 and press the forward arrow.
 The size of the material that we measured earlier was 28.66mm.
 We will input that figure here and then press the forward arrow.
 To exit out of the parameters press F and then press F again for 3 seconds to come out of the settings.